Washington State Military Department

 These divisions use state and federal resources to perform homeland defense, homeland security, and emergency mitigation, preparedness, response and recovery activities.

+Since June 29, 2024, Brigadier General Gent Walsh has been the adjutant general, director of the Washington Military Department and homeland security advisor to the governor.

+The Washington State Military Department partnerships: Tribal governments, local jurisdictions, federal agencies (FEMA, DoD), non-profit organizations, and international exchange programs through the National Guard State Partnership Program.
+The funding is composed of state appropriations, federal reimbursements, and grants used by the National Guard, and emergency management programs.
+The department's newest annual reports provided personnel counts, program spending, and capital investments for readiness centers and emergency infrastructure.

 Washington State Emergency Operations Center

-The Washington State Emergency Operations Center is located at Camp Murray, under the Military Department's Emergency Management Division.
+The Washington State Emergency Operations Center is a cabinet-level agency.
+Its task is to organize and support emergency management, and assist with Homeland Security operations.
+Headquarters located at Camp Murray in Pierce County by Joint Base Lewis-McChord, which includes the Military Department's Emergency Management Division.
 The 28,000 square foot facility, occupied since mid 1998, is built on rollers to withstand earthquakes.
 The Emergency Operations Center was activated for the 2012 Washington wildfires, 2015 Washington wildfires, 2016 Washington wildfires, 2018 Washington wildfires, and for the 2020 coronavirus pandemic.